Capital City

 The notice periods in Botswana depends on the following lengths of service:

-n Botswana, employees who have completed a minimum period of continuous service are typically entitled to a severance benefit upon termination, provided the termination is not due to serious misconduct.
+In Botswana, employees who have completed a minimum period of continuous service are typically entitled to a severance benefit upon termination, provided the termination is not due to serious misconduct.

 This benefit is calculated based on the employee's length of service.
 The standard calculation for severance benefit is: One day's basic pay for each completed month of service for the first 60 months (5 years).
 Two days' basic pay for each completed month of service exceeding 60 months.
 Severance pay is usually applicable in cases of redundancy, retirement, or termination for reasons other than serious misconduct.
 It is calculated based on the employee's basic wage at the time of termination.
+Employees who receive a pension at the end of employment are not entitled to a severance payment.

 Disclaimer